verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 A brief description of each field in the model follows.

-* `apiVersion` - Version of the Verrazzano model custom resource definition used
+* `apiVersion` - Version of the model custom resource definition used
-* `kind` - Standard name of the Verrazzano model custom resource definition
+* `kind` - Standard name of the model custom resource definition
 * `metadata.name` - The name used to create the model's custom resource
 * `metadata.namespace` - The namespace used to create this model's custom resource
 * `spec.helidonApplications.name` - Name used to identify this application from the binding